Lulu (singer): Eurovision Song Contest

-On 29 March 1969, she represented the United Kingdom in the Eurovision Song Contest, performing the song "Boom Bang-a-Bang", written by Peter Warne and Alan Moorhouse.
+On 29 March 1969, Lulu represented the United Kingdom in the Eurovision Song Contest, performing the song "Boom Bang-a-Bang", written by Peter Warne and Alan Moorhouse.
 The song was chosen from a selection of six by viewers of her BBC1 variety series Happening for Lulu, and on a special show hosted by Michael Aspel in which she performed all six one after another.
 One song, "I Can't Go On...", written by Elton John and Bernie Taupin, came last in the postcard vote but was later recorded by Cilla Black, Sandie Shaw, Polly Brown and Elton John himself, as well as by Lulu.
 In Madrid, Lulu was accompanied by Sue and Sunny while the orchestra was conducted by Lulu's musical director Johnny Harris.
 Lulu later recalled: